pymedphys/pymedphys/docs/developer/contributing.rst

 GitLab Account
 --------------

 Make a GitLab account.
-Contact me@simonbiggs.net to request the required permissions to be able to make changes to the PyMedPhys repository.
+Email me@simonbiggs.net requesting the required permissions to be able to make changes to the PyMedPhys repository.
+You wil need to provide me your GitLab account name in the email you send.

 A great piece of Git documentation can be found at the following link: https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/index.html